inrupt/solid-client-authn-js/ARCHITECTURE.md

 # Solid-client-authn-* architecture

-This document summerizes the architecture of the `@inrupt/solid-client-authn-*` modules.
+This document summarizes the architecture of the `@inrupt/solid-client-authn-*` modules.
 It applies to both `@inrupt/solid-client-authn-node` and `@inrupt/solid-client-authn-browser`, which are based on similar architectural patterns.